jan-kro/chemokine/README.md

 # Chemokine
-Monte Carlo simulation of diffusing chemokine, netrin and heparansulfates with possibility to build chemokine-netrin and chempkine-heparansulfate complexes.
+Monte Carlo simulation of diffusing chemokine, netrin and heparansulfates with possibility to build chemokine-netrin and chemokine-heparansulfate complexes.
 The chemokine-netrin complex additionally binds to a collagene fiber, that spans the whole simulation box.

 The simulation is run by specifying the simulation parameters in the ```run.py``` file and then running the skript